billynew/sustainablemaking/_pages/about.md

   {% include people_horizontal.html name="Pedro Lopes" affiliation="University of Chicago" url="https://plopes.org/" img="assets/img/pedro.png" %}
   {% include people_horizontal.html name="Huaishu Peng" affiliation="University of Maryland" url="http://www.huaishu.me/" img="assets/img/huaishu.jpg" %}
 </div>
+#### Suggested Readings on Sustainable Making
+* Jasmine Lu, Beza Desta, K.D.
+Wu, Romain Nith, Joyce Passananti, and Pedro Lopes.
+2023. ecoEDA: Recycling E-waste During Electronics Design.
+In Proceedings of the 36th Annual ACM Symposium on User Interface Software and Technology (San Francisco, CA, USA) (UIST ’23).
+* Tingyu Cheng, Taylor Tabb, Jung Wook Park, Eric M Gallo, Aditi Maheshwari, Gregory D. Abowd, Hyunjoo Oh, and Andreea Danielescu.
+2023.
+Functional Destruction: Utilizing Sustainable Materials’ Physical Transiency for Electronics Applications.
+In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23).
+Association for Computing Machinery, New York, NY, USA, Article 366, 1–16. https://doi.org/10.1145/3544548.3580811
+* Michael L. Rivera, S. Sandra Bae, and Scott E. Hudson.
+2023.
+Designing a Sustainable Material for 3D Printing with Spent Coffee Grounds.
+In Proceedings of the 2023 ACM Designing Interactive Systems Conference (DIS '23).
+Association for Computing Machinery, New York, NY, USA, 294–311. https://doi.org/10.1145/3563657.3595983
+* Marion Koelle, Madalina Nicolae, Aditya Shekhar Nittala, Marc Teyssier, and Jürgen Steimle.
+2022.
+Prototyping Soft Devices with Interactive Bioplastics.
+In Proceedings of the 35th Annual ACM Symposium on User Interface Software and Technology (UIST '22).
+Association for Computing Machinery, New York, NY, USA, Article 19, 1–16. https://doi.org/10.1145/3526113.3545623
+* Nivedita Arora, Vikram Iyer, Hyunjoo Oh, Gregory D. Abowd, and Josiah D. Hester.
+2023.
+Circularity in Energy Harvesting Computational "Things".
+In Proceedings of the 20th ACM Conference on Embedded Networked Sensor Systems (SenSys '22).
+Association for Computing Machinery, New York, NY, USA, 931–933. https://doi.org/10.1145/3560905.3568106
+* Ilan Mandel and Wendy Ju.
+2023.
+Recapturing Product as Material Supply: Hover-boards as Garbatrage.
+In Proceedings of the 2023 ACM Designing Interactive Systems Conference (Pittsburgh, PA, USA) (DIS ’23).
+Association for Computing Machinery, New York, NY, USA, 564–579. https://doi.org/10.1145/3563657.3596128
+* Katherine W Song, Aditi Maheshwari, Eric M Gallo, Andreea Danielescu, and Eric Paulos.
+2022.
+Towards Decomposable Interactive Systems: Design of a Backyard-Degradable Wireless Heating Interface.
+In Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems (New Orleans, LA, USA) (CHI ’22).
+Association for Computing Machinery, New York, NY, USA, Article 100, 12 pages. https://doi.org/10.1145/3491102.3502007
+* Katherine Wei Song and Eric Paulos.
+2023.
+Vim: Customizable, Decomposable Electrical Energy Storage.
+In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (Hamburg, Germany) (CHI ’23).
+Association for Computing Machinery, New York, NY, USA, Article 180, 18 pages. https://doi. org/10.1145/3544548.3581110
+* Ludwig Wilhelm Wall, Alec Jacobson, Daniel Vogel, and Oliver Schneider.
+2021.
+Scrappy: Using scrap material as infill to make fabrication more sustainable.
+Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems (2021). https://doi.org/10.1145/3411764.3445187
+* Shanel Wu and Laura Devendorf.
+2020.
+Unfabricate: Designing Smart Textiles for Disassembly.
+In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (Honolulu, HI, USA) (CHI ’20).
+Association for Computing Machinery, New York, NY, USA, 1–14. https://doi.org/10.1145/3313831.3376227
+* Eldy S Lazaro Vasquez, Hao-Chuan Wang, and Katia Vega.
+2020.
+Introducing the sustainable prototyping life cycle for digital fabrication to designers.
+In Proceedings of the 2020 ACM Designing Interactive Systems Conference.
+1301–1312.
+* Sunyoung Kim and Eric Paulos.
+2011.
+Practices in the Creative Reuse of E-Waste.
+In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (Vancouver, BC, Canada) (CHI ’11).
+Association for Computing Machinery, New York, NY, USA, 2395–2404. https://doi.org/10.1145/1978942.1979292
+* Ollie Hanton, Zichao Shen, Mike Fraser, and Anne Roudaut.
+2022.
+FabricatINK: Personal Fabrication of Bespoke Displays Using Electronic Ink from Upcycled E Readers.
+In Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems (New Orleans, LA, USA) (CHI ’22). https://doi.org/10.1145/3491102.3501844
+* Eli Blevis.
+2007.
+Sustainable interaction design: invention & disposal, renewal & reuse.
+In Proceedings of the SIGCHI conference on Human factors in computing systems.
+503–512.}

+## Questions?
+Feel free to e-mail [us](mailto:zeyuy@umd.edu).

 <!--
 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.